rafelafrance/traiter/README.md

 # The Traits Database Project [![Build Status](https://travis-ci.org/rafelafrance/traiter.svg?branch=master)](https://travis-ci.org/rafelafrance/traiter)

 ## All right, what's this all about then?
-**Challenge**: Extract trait information from unstructured or semi-structured natural history notations.
+**Challenge**: Extract trait information from unstructured or semi-structured natural history field notations.
 That is, if I'm given text like:

  ```
  This rather large female specimen is 12 lbs 7 oz and 3 feet 7 inches in total length.